Raphael-Boichot/XTM-2-deposition-monitor-remote-manager/README.md

 A GNU Octave code to manage an INFICON XTM/2 Deposition Monitor in RS-232

 Because even completely outdated devices allow to do good science, here is a complete code to drive this INFICON monitor at about 10 samples/seconds.
 The code is written with [GNU Octave](https://octave.org/) to ensure an easy access to people not wanting to pay a Matlab licence.
+The code may be easily ported to Matlab anyway.
 I've tried this code both with physical DB9/DB9 serial cable and USB to DB9 serial cable.
+The pain essentially comes from reading the documentation cover to cover to understand the role of parameters.

 Here what the code does:
 - It scans all serial ports seeking for a known response after an Hello signal;